Share This Article

 April 23, 2026

-Ong Seong Wu has officially joined tvN's upcoming occult romance Spellbound (오싹한 연애), adding a newly created third point to one of the more watchable K-drama triangles on the second-half 2026 slate.
-The casting was confirmed on April 22 by the production team, with Soompi and Herald Muse both reporting that Ong will play Kang Min Hwan, a character created for the drama rather than inherited from the 2011 film.
-That distinction matters.
-This is not filler casting dropped in for poster symmetry.
-It gives the remake a fresh relationship engine, especially with tvN already positioning Park Eun Bin as ghost-seeing hotel heiress Cheon Yeo Ri and Yang Se Jong as prosecutor Ma Gang Wook.
-If the original film supplied the emotional blueprint, this version looks ready to push the tension into more obviously serialized territory.
+Ong Seong Wu has officially joined tvN's upcoming occult romance Spellbound (오싹한 연애), adding a newly created third point to one of the more commercially interesting K-drama triangles on the second-half 2026 slate.
+The key detail came from the production team itself on April 22, with Soompi's casting report relaying that Ong will play Kang Min Hwan, an original character written for the drama rather than lifted directly from the 2011 film.
+That distinction matters because this is not decorative remake casting.
+It gives the series a fresh relationship engine just as tvN positions Park Eun Bin as ghost-seeing hotel heiress Cheon Yeo Ri and Yang Se Jong as prosecutor Ma Gang Wook.
+If the film supplied the emotional blueprint, this version looks built to push the jealousy, status tension, and serialized romance harder.

-According to Herald Muse, Kang Min Hwan is the CEO of CL Raymond Hotel, an affiliate of the larger CL group, and the role comes loaded with every K-drama pressure point you would want from a high-status romantic disruptor.
+According to the production details carried by Soompi, Kang Min Hwan is the CEO of CL Raymond Hotel, an affiliate of the larger CL group, and the role comes loaded with exactly the kind of high-status pressure point a remake needs when it wants to feel newly marketable.
 He is framed as sharp, polished, rational, and outwardly cold, but warm toward Cheon Yeo Ri in ways that instantly complicate the central dynamic.
-As reported by StarNews Korea, the production team described him as an original character who will inject "unique tension" between Yeo Ri and Ma Gang Wook.
-That phrasing is doing a lot of work, and it tells you exactly how tvN wants this casting to land.
+The production team explicitly said the original character will add new tension between Yeo Ri and Ma Gang Wook, which tells you how tvN wants this casting to land.
 Ong is not entering Spellbound as background texture.
-He is stepping in as the character who can shift tone, jealousy, and emotional leverage whenever the drama needs sharper chemistry.
+He is stepping in as the character who can shift tone, jealousy, and emotional leverage whenever the drama needs sharper chemistry, especially with a second-half 2026 premiere already on the calendar.

 Ong Seong Wu gives Spellbound a more strategic love triangle

 Ong Seong Wu's addition gives Spellbound a cleaner commercial hook because an original hotel-heir character immediately widens the remake beyond straight adaptation.
-The April 22 confirmation, covered by Soompi's casting report, makes clear this version is not content to simply restage the film for television.
+According to the production team's April 22 character note, carried by Soompi's casting report, this version is not content to simply restage the film for television.
 It wants more interpersonal drag, more class-coded tension, and more room for slow-burn conflict.
 That is exactly where Ong tends to work well on screen.
 He can play polished without feeling flat, which matters for a character written as a near-perfect corporate heir.
-If tvN and the writers lean into that energy, Kang Min Hwan could end up being the role that makes the drama feel less like a remake and more like a genuine re-architecture of a familiar story.
+If tvN and the writers lean into that energy, Kang Min Hwan could end up being the role that makes the drama feel less like a remake and more like a genuine re-architecture of a familiar story for 2026 TV viewers.
+That extra friction is the sort of weekly-TV engine the original film never needed to sustain.

 Park Eun Bin and Yang Se Jong were already enough to make this move

 Park Eun Bin and Yang Se Jong already gave Spellbound enough prestige to sit high on 2026 watchlists, but Ong's casting changes the conversation from promising to potentially addictive.
-Park's role as Cheon Yeo Ri, confirmed earlier and reiterated in this week's coverage, comes with the kind of elegant high-concept setup that usually belongs to a star vehicle.
+Park's role as Cheon Yeo Ri, confirmed by tvN's earlier casting rollout and reiterated in this week's coverage, comes with the kind of elegant high-concept setup that usually belongs to a star vehicle, further extending a run that includes her WONDERfools lead alongside Cha Eun-woo on Netflix.
 Yang's Ma Gang Wook, meanwhile, gives the series its grounded counterweight as the prosecutor who fears ghosts most.
 We have seen tvN win with this sort of character contrast before, but the new triangle sharpens the sell.
-For viewers tracking Park's momentum, even longtime fan spaces like The Fangirl Verdict's Park Eun Bin archive underline how durable her drama pull has become.
+Park's recent streak already made her one of the few actors who can sell both prestige and premise on name alone.
 Spellbound now looks less like a straightforward fantasy romance and more like a status drama with occult packaging.

 Second-half 2026 is the headline now, but the real sell is chemistry

-Spellbound is still only locked for a second-half 2026 premiere window, according to the production details repeated by Soompi, Herald Muse, and StarNews Korea, so the next big watch point is material, not scheduling.
+Spellbound is still only locked for a second-half 2026 premiere window, according to production details repeated by Soompi, Herald Muse, and StarNews Korea, so the next big watch point is material, not scheduling.
 Viewers will want teaser stills, a first script read, and some proof of how the show balances romance with its ghost-story pitch.
 That is where this announcement earns its value.
 Casting news usually buys a day.
 Chemistry buys a rollout.
 Ong stepping into a role built specifically for the drama gives tvN more room to market personality clashes instead of just premise.
+Confirmed by the production team, Kang Min Hwan is meant to sharpen the emotional geometry, not just pad the cast list.
 In a crowded remake economy, that is the difference between a title people recognize and a title people actually clear time for.
 Right now, Spellbound looks like it has a real shot at being the latter.